 Richard Stark's (Donald Westlake's) Parker is basically this trope incarnate.
 He is a career thief with no real moral, but he tries to avoid killing people because he knows the police search harder for a murderer than a thief.
 He does not cheat his partners because he knows they have to trust him to work together.
 This trope does go out the window if one of his partners betrays him, though.
 Then he will hunt you down to the ends of the earth.

 In Alien Nation, Aphossno, the overseer scout, helps Cathy do develop a therapy against a genocide-attempt by genetically engineered from a "Purist" (Anti-Tenctonese hate groups) group.
 He does that, because the overseers can't profit from dead "cargo" (He plans not only to re-enslave the former Tenctonese slaves, but also to enslave humanity, since the overseers military technology, according to the overseers, is vastly superior).

 In the words of Jimmy Darmody: "You can't kill everyone, Manny.
 It's not good business."
 Of course, Jimmy's temper and ruthlessness sometimes means that he takes steps that make everyone else think he is going too far and being impractical himself...

 Both Arnold Rothstein and his Bastard Understudy Meyer Lansky are tremendous examples of this.

 A humorous version of this comes up in season 6, when a vampire refuses to drink Buffy's blood because she's been eating a lot at a crappy fast food joint.
 Eating her at that point would likely make him feel sick.
+She also smells terrible.